 Construction - Loans in this segment include both owner-occupied and speculative real estate development loans for which payment is derived from sale of the property.
 Credit risk could be affected by cost overruns, time to sell at an adequate price, the overall health of the economy and market conditions.
-The Bank only originates these loans in Massachusetts.
+The Bank only originates these loans in Massachusetts and in the WMA.